faredb/100-Days-of-Code/README.md

 **Today's Progress**: Completed the first challenge, a tribute page to Ernest Ranglin.

 **Thoughts:** The user stories were quite easy and I breezed through them in a few minutes giving me a pass.
-I then went over to CS Code and recreated the challenge only this time designed the page with what I had in mind- a large background picture of ER with a text box floating on the image.
+I then went over to VS Code and recreated the challenge only this time designed the page with what I had in mind- a large background picture of ER with a text box floating on the image.
 Enjoyed that.

 I saw Ernest Ranglin perform at Ronnie Scotts London 2009